FIFA World Cup 2026: Tips for Capturing Lucrative Catering Opportunities

 The key is simplicity.
 Bundle food, delivery and setup into one per-person price.
 Give it a name that makes it feel like an event rather than a transaction—a Game Day Package, a Match Day Spread, a Group Stage Kit.
 Create versions tied to the tournament schedule so clients have a reason to book more than once: a Group Stage Bundle, a Knockout Round Package, a Finals Delivery.

 When the structure is clear and the ordering is simple, the decision becomes easy.
-Start reaching out to office managers and HR contacts now.
-Most catering bookings happen two to three weeks in advance, and the window for the Group Stage is shorter than it looks.
+Reach out immediately to office managers and HR contacts.

 Breweries and Venues Are Your Best Catering Partners This Summer